Tumne/breddit/README.md

 ### Getting started

-#### Requirements:

-Make sure both of these are installed and running in the background:
+Make sure these are installed and/or running in the background:

 - node version (10.x || 12.x || 14.x)
 - redis server